aurelia/router/doc/article/en-US/router-configuration.md

 > Info
 > We're going to be a little sloppy here in terminology.
 Technically, routes refer to "moduleIds", not "views".
 Since the router resolves a `moduleId` to a view, indirectly the router does reference a view.
-It is easy to picture a view visually contained within a layout, so in this topic to we'll refer to views referenced by a route, not modules.
+It is easy to picture a view visually contained within a layout, so in this topic, we will refer to views referenced by a route, not modules.

 We'll look at using HTML first.
 We know that the `router-view` custom HTML element is always associated with a set of one or more views referenced in a router configuration given in its parent view's view model.
 By associating a layout with a `router-view` one can thus associate a layout with the same set of views with which the `router-view` is associated.